-- 6) Preparation and submission of Expression of Interest (EOI) proposals (by local governments). - 7) EOI proposal stage, where proposals are assessed and short-listed based on a range of selection criteria (including regional location and the level of heritage, tourism, scenic and geographical significance) by the Committee. - 8) Detailed proposal stage, where the short-listed proposals are examined in detail before they are approved for implementation (by the Committee). - 9) Implementation of approved LEPs (by Western Power or Horizon Power).
+- 1) Preparation and submission of Expression of Interest (EOI) proposals (by local governments). - EOI proposal stage, where proposals are assessed and short-listed based on a range of selection criteria (including regional location and the level of heritage, tourism, scenic and geographical significance) - by the Committee. - For proposals where local governments intend to recover costs from ratepayers in the proposal area, the Committee will also carry out a survey of the ratepayers. - 3) Detailed proposal stage, where the short-listed proposals are examined in detail before they are approved for implementation (by the Committee). - 4) Implementation of approved LEPs (by Western Power or Horizon Power).